 A few years later at the 1924 League of Nations convention in Geneva, Eglantyne presented a Declaration of the Rights of the Child to leaders from around the world.
 Written by her, this short but clear document asserted what she believed were the human rights of every child.
 Stressing the need to especially remember “forgotten” children, the rights she called for read, “the child that is hungry must be fed, the child that is sick must be nursed, the child that is backward must be helped, the delinquent child must be reclaimed, and the orphan and the waif must be sheltered and succored.”
 The declaration was adopted a year later and adopted in an extended form by the United Nations in 1959.
 The declaration later inspired the 1989 UN Convention on the Rights of the Child, a landmark human rights treaty.1

 Now, 100 years later, her legacy continues.
-Last year alone, Save the Children changed the lives of more than 155 million children from 120 countries around the globe, including 237,000 children in the United States.
-Coupling our efforts with advances in medicine and technology, we could be the first generation to ensure that no child dies from a preventable disease, and that every child gets the chance to fulfill her or his potential.
+Last year, we created ripples of change in the lives of 134 million children, including 447,000 in the U.S. Coupling our efforts with advances in medicine and technology, we could be the first generation to ensure that no child dies from a preventable disease, and that every child gets the chance to fulfill her or his potential.
 These now-possible realities were part of Eglantyne’s pioneering vision: a world where every child receives a healthy start, a chance to learn and protection from harm – for a brighter future.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.